Experience wild mustangs, preserved natural resources, hot mineral springs and plenty of charming restaurants in Big Horn, Wyoming

 The itinerary at a glance

-As you are traveling between Yellowstone and Devils Tower, take a journey through time in Wyoming’s Big Horn Basin with a variety of things to do.
+As you travel between Yellowstone and Devils Tower, take a journey through time in Wyoming’s Big Horn Basin with a variety of things to do.
 Witness wild mustangs roaming and help support their advocacy at the same time.
-Visit a recreation area free of human disturbances, discover 10,000 years of rich, cultural history from ancient mammoth hunters through early settlers.
+Visit a recreation area free of human disturbances.
+Discover 10,000 years of rich, cultural history from ancient mammoth hunters through early settlers.
 Experience the healing powers of mineral hot springs.
 Visit with the dinosaurs at a place where the past is brought to life through exciting exhibitions.

 Duration: 3 Days

-Begin your day with sweetness at Queen Bee Gardens.
-The Zeller family has been turning their honey into delicious candy since 1976.
+Begin your day in Bighorn, Wyoming with sweetness at Queen Bee Gardens.
+The family-owned shop has been turning their honey into delicious candy since 1976.

 Straddling two states the Bighorn Canyon National Recreation Area offers visitors an opportunity to experience the preserved natural resources and scenic features in an environment largely free from human-caused disturbances.
 Stop by the Bighorn Canyon Visitor Center to learn more about the area before doing a windshield tour that includes the Two Eagle Interpretative Trail.